mohsinxx365/adobe-cep-starter/readme.md

 ---

+👇 This Will Generate a build folder in your project and Create a symlink in the adobe extension folder path , after running the above command you can `preview` your extension in your `adobe app`

 ```shell
 npm run release:dev
 ```

-👆 This Will Generate a build folder in your project and Create a symlink in the adobe extension folder path , after running the above command you can "preview" your extension in your "adobe app"
+👇 This will Generate a production Ready Build Folder And a signed Zxp File

 ```shell
 npm run release:prod
 ```

-👆 This will Generate a production Ready Build Folder And a signed Zxp File
+👇 This will Run the project in the browser with hot reload functionality

 ```shell
 npm start
 ```

-👆 This will Run the project in the browser with hot reload functionality